 - lightweight yet strong

 - ready for insulation

 The short answer is “generally… no”.

-For modern architecture structurally supportive external panels are not required, due to many modern building designs that have a structural skeleton for support. (curtain wall construction)
+When talking about modern architecture, structurally supportive external panels are not required due to many modern building design’s that have a structural skeleton for support. (i.e curtain wall construction)

-The trend towards modern non load bearing exterior rainscreen cladding type concrete wall panels is now prevalent.
+The trend towards modern non load bearing exterior rain-screen cladding type concrete wall panels is increasingly prevalent.
 However read on for more recent developments.

-Can custom concrete panels be made to be structurally supportive?
+Can custom precast concrete panels be made structurally supportive?

-Precast wall panel systems can be made as a structurally supportive load bearing piece by using thick reinforced concrete or pre or post stressed concrete, and in a relatively recent development, several thin wall panel methods are manufactured with metal framing added to the back side of the panel, with the steel framing adding to the strength.
-Weight savings of up to 65% (35lb SF instead of 100lb SF) or more can be achieved.
+Precast wall panel systems can be made as a structurally supportive load-bearing piece by using thick reinforced concrete or pre or post-stressed concrete.
+In a relatively recent development, several thin wall panel methods are manufactured with metal framing added to the back side of the panel to add strength.
+The end result is that weight savings of up to 65% (35lb SF instead of 100lb SF) or more can be achieved.

-These new composite steel & precast panels have thin (typically 2 inch) concrete layer, bonded with galvanized steel stud framing.
-The result is a strength that is greater than the sum of the parts.
+These new composite steel & precast panels have a thin (typically 2 inch) concrete layer that is bonded with galvanized steel stud framing.
+This development has resulted in strength gains that are greater than the sum of the parts with lighter panels.